BayCon: Past

 BayCon 2023 was held July 1–4, 2023.
 It was a combined event with MantiCon, which is The Royal Manticoran Navy: The Honor Harrington Fan Association, Inc.'s irregular conference.
 It was held at the Santa Clara Marriott and the 2023's theme is "A Night at the Space Opera (or It's Not Over Until the Space Whale Sings)."
 The Writer Guest of Honor was Catherynne M. Valente, Artist Guest of Honor Tehani Farr, Community Guest of Honor Bradford Lyau, Frank Wu as Toastmaster, and Brianna Wu as Special Community Guest and Laser Malena-Webber as Special Musical Guest.
 The charity for 2023 was The Planetary Society, and there was a special Guest Robert Picardo for the Planetary Society.

 BayCon 2024 was held July 4–7, 2024.
 The theme was "Pure Imagination," and was held at the Santa Clara Marriott.
-Ryka Aoki, Elizabeth Leggett, Bonnie Gordon, and Raquel Santiago were the Guests of Honor.
+Ryka Aoki, Elizabeth Leggett, Bonnie Gordon, and Raquel Santiago were the guests of honor.
 The charity was the Society for the Promotion of Speculative Fiction, the new parent non-profit organization for BayCon.

 BayCon 2025 was held on July 4–7, 2025 at the Santa Clara Marriott.
 It was a combined event with Westercon 77.
 The theme was "A Convenient Parallel Dimension."
-The announced Guests of Honor are J.K.
+The announced guests of honor are J.K.
 Woodward, Sasha Graham, M. A. Carrick, Catherine Mary Stewart, with community guests Stacy Meyn and Tracy Newby.

-BayCon 42 will be held on July 3–6, 2026 at the Santa Clara Marriott.
-It will be a combined event with Westercon 78.
-The theme will be "The Answer."
-The Guests of Honor are to be announced.
+BayCon 42 was held on July 3–6, 2026 at the Santa Clara Marriott.
+It was a combined event with Westercon 78.
+The theme was "The Answer."
+The guests of honor were Charlie Jane Anders, Annalee Newitz, Sumiko Saulson, Jenay Marontate, and Desmond Crisis.